 - Research preceptorship and collaboration in ongoing research

 - Professional development seminars in preparation for the job market

 - CIRA and HIV-related seminars and colloquia

 - Support from an established HIV prevention center

 We take an active approach to recruiting underrepresented race and ethnic minority, disadvantaged and disabled scholars.
 In recent years almost half of our scholars have come from these groups and we continue to make significant efforts to bringing together a diverse group of researchers to address an epidemic as complex as this one.

 The Post-Doctoral Fellowship runs for a 2 year period.
 We will consider qualified US citizens and permanent residents with degrees (Ph.D, MD, JD or equivalent) in social, behavioral, medical, epidemiological, or biological sciences.
-Candidates who wish to apply should do so online at http://bit.ly/1bsKKF9 no later than March 14th, 2014.
-For additional information, please contact firstname.lastname@example.org (Tel: 203 240 9664).
+The Fellowship is not accepting applications at this time.
+For additional information, please contact email@example.com (Tel: 203 240 9664).

 Yale University is an affirmative action/equal opportunity employer.
 Yale values diversity in its faculty, students, and staff and especially encourages applications from women and underrepresented minority scholars.